realworldocaml/book/book/garbage-collector/README.md

 These may be finalized while another duplicate copy is being used by the program.

-For this reason, attach finalizers only to values that you are explicitly sure are heap-allocated and aren't immutable.
-A common use is to attach them to file descriptors to ensure they are closed.  <!--
+For this reason, attach finalizers only to values that you are explicitly sure are boxed and heap-allocated and aren't immutable.
-TODO: This doesn't really line up, since file descriptors are not heap-allocated values in OCaml. --> However, the finalizer normally shouldn't be the primary way of closing the file descriptor, since it depends on the GC running in order to collect the value.
-For a busy system, you can easily run out of a scarce resource such as file descriptors before the GC catches up.
 :::

 Core provides a `Heap_block` module that dynamically checks if a given value is suitable for finalizing.
-Core keeps the functions for registering finalizers in the `Expert` module finalizers can be pretty hard to reason about in multi-threaded contexts, since finalizers can run at any time in any thread.
+Core keeps the functions for registering finalizers in the `Core.Gc.Expert` module as finalizers can be pretty hard to reason about in multi-threaded contexts, since finalizers can run at any time in any thread.  [heaps/Heap_block module]{.idx}
-[heaps/Heap_block module]{.idx}

 Async, which we discussed in [Concurrent Programming with Async](concurrent-programming.html#concurrent-programming-with-async){data-type=xref}, shadows the `Gc` module with its own module that contains a function,